Our Projects

 Restoring Nature.
 Empowering Communities.

-The 'Herder Conservation Initiative' - HCI
+The 'Herder Conservation Network - HCN

-HCI engages herders, who have a deep understanding of the local environment and the behaviours of wildlife, to monitor wildlife and enhance conservation outcomes.
+HCN engages herders, who have a deep understanding of the local environment and the behaviours of wildlife, to monitor wildlife and enhance conservation outcomes.

 By involving herders in this way, the project recognises the importance of traditional ecological knowledge and the role it plays in conservation efforts.
 This approach empowers local communities by giving them a sense of ownership and responsibility over the conservation of wildlife and their habitats.